JordanKeen20/phase-1-project/Notes.md

 ## Listed features
    * Form to create the list of chores/events (submit, post)
-   * list of chores/events they want the youth to complete (DomContentLoaded, get)
+   * pre-completed list of chores/events they want the youth to complete (DomContentLoaded, get)
    * add their own explination video(submit, post)
    * click on the picture to produce an example(click, get)
    * check off each of the chore/events (click, patch)